I’m most definitely biased, but I think this is the cutest passport photo I’ve ever seen:

 The interview itself was predictably brief.
 At 5 months old, my daughter wasn’t very talkative.
 Basically it consisted of the officer asking me some questions, and then taking a photo for her Global Entry card.
 Here is the result:

-Since young children do not yet have permanent fingerprints, there is no way to use that for identification at the Global Entry kiosks as adults do.
-The officer explained this to me, and that when using Global Entry upon arrival, we would have to visit an officer after the kiosk processing by my wife and I. Also, the approval process and wait to receive her card would be slightly longer for the same reason.
+Young children do not have permanent fingerprints, there is no way to use that for identification at the Global Entry kiosks as adults do.
+Upon arrival, after scanning her passport at the kiosk, we have to visit an officer to manually verify her identity.
+Also, the approval process and wait to receive her card would be slightly longer for the same reason.
 It took just over two weeks to see final approval on the GOES website.
 One week after that, we received her card in the mail.
 In total, from application to receiving the card, it took exactly one month.
 I’m pretty happy.
 Now, we just need to book our first international trip as a family of three!